rtgthedestroyer/study_blog/content/posts/review_htaose.md

 +++
 date = '2025-06-14T18:25:29+03:00'
-title = 'Hacking - The Art Of Software Exploitation'
+title = 'Hacking - The Art Of Exploitation'
 +++

-#The art of software exploitation - my review
+# The art of exploitation - my review

-As a computer science student i always try different areas to see what sticks to me and makes me passionate about it, this book is how it all started for me, it may be dated but to me it felt like a "zero to hero", in the world of binary exploitation and vulnerabilty research, it covers the basics, the theory, like nothing other i saw online, although it may be a bit dry, but a little bit of persistence goes a long way, anyways, lets start with what you actually learn.
+As a computer science student i always try different areas to see what sticks to me and makes me passionate about it, this book is how it all started for me, it may be dated released over a decade ago,  but to me it felt like a "zero to hero" manual in the world of binary exploitation and vulnerabilty research, it covers the basics, the theory, like nothing other source i saw online, although it may be a bit dry, but a little bit of persistence goes a long way, anyways, lets start with what you actually learn.

 ## Prequisites